 With the abundance and availability of similar products in the market, customer service has emerged as the real brand differentiator for industries in both B2C and B2B sectors.
-A business that wants to thrive today must focus on delivering customer satisfaction, as the consequences of poor customer service can be truly detrimental.
-So what makes bad customer service and how to avoid it?
+A business that wants to thrive today must focus on delivering customer satisfaction, as the consequences of bad customer service can be truly detrimental.
+So what is bad customer service and how can you avoid it?

 Companies failing to deliver quality customer service are at risk of losing not only current customers, but also potential ones.
 Negative word-of-mouth can have a disastrous impact on a company's online reputation causing would-be buyers to look elsewhere.
-According to the same NewVoiceMedia’s report, following bad customer service experience 20% of the surveyed consumers would post an online review, 20% would complain via social media and 8% would tell friends/ colleagues not to use that particular company.
+According to the same NewVoiceMedia report, after only one bad customer service experience, 20% of those surveyed would post an online review, 20% would complain via social media and 8% would tell friends and colleagues not to use that particular company.

-In fact, poor customer service affects all aspects of a business.
+Poor customer service affects all aspects of a business.
 It can also contribute to the loss of frontline employees.
-Having to deal with dissatisfied customers on a daily basis makes their job more stressful and eventually leads to burnout.
-The resulting high employee turnover further damages a company’s image and creates additional expenses due to the need of recruiting and training of new agents.
+Having to deal with dissatisfied customers on a daily basis makes the job more stressful and eventually leads to burnout.
+The resulting high employee turnover further damages a company’s image and creates additional expenses for recruiting and training of new agents.

 1. Ignoring service requests

 Completely ignoring service requests is the worst customer service mistake made by a huge number of businesses.
-The Customer Service Benchmark Report 2018 by SuperOffice found that as many as 62% of companies did not respond to a customer service request, and 90% did not acknowledge or inform the customer an email has been received.
+The Customer Service Benchmark Report shows that as many as 62% of companies did not respond to a customer service request, and 90% did not acknowledge or inform the customer that their email has been received.

 2. Not resolving an issue

 Not resolving a service issue during first contact or not being able to do it at all is another major pain point for consumers.
-62% of respondents reported needing to make multiple contacts to resolve their most recent customer service need, while almost one in ten consumers indicated their problem was never resolved, as stated in the Northridge Group State of Customer Service Experience 2018 research.
+62% of respondents reported needing to make multiple attempts to resolve their most recent customer service need, while almost one in ten consumers indicated their problem was never resolved, as stated in the Northridge Group State of Customer Service Experience report.

 3. Long wait times

 Consumers hate being put on hold and having to wait for a long time when they reach out for support.
-The Genesys State of Customer Experience research showed that nearly half of consumers are willing to wait only between one and three minutes on hold for customer service, 30% are willing to wait between three and five minutes, and only slightly more than 10% are willing to wait over five minutes.
+The Genesys State of Customer Experience research showed that nearly half of consumers are willing to wait on hold between one and three minutes, 30% are willing to wait between three and five minutes, and only slightly more than 10% are willing to wait over five minutes.

 4. Poor employee knowledge

-Unknowledgeable customer service agents become a great source of frustration for consumers.
-In Microsoft 2018 State of Global Customer Service survey customers ranked a representative’s lack of knowledge about their issue and having to repeat themselves as the two most frustrating aspects of a bad customer service experience.
+Unknowledgeable customer service agents have become a great source of frustration for consumers.
+According to Microsoft, customers ranked a representative’s lack of knowledge about their issue and having to repeat themselves as the two most frustrating aspects of customer service.

 5. Lack of manners and etiquette

-A single negative interaction with a service employee displaying inappropriate behavior, bad manners and unfriendly attitude not only leads to poor customer experience – it can also easily turn off a customer from a brand for good.
-According to the New Voice Media’s report, 42% of consumers switch because they are put off by rude or unhelpful staff.
+A single negative interaction with a service employee displaying inappropriate behavior, bad manners, and an unfriendly attitude not only leads to a poor customer experience –but also leads to churn.
+According to a report by New Voice Media, 42% of consumers stop supporting brands because they are put off by rude or unhelpful staff.

-The quality of customer service provided by a company largely depends on the people that are hired for this job.
-Therefore, not having the right employees on board is the number one reason of poor customer care.
-Apart from qualification, relevant experience and skills, service agents should also have the right attitude, mindset and natural passion for helping people.
+The quality of customer service provided by a company largely depends on the people that are hired for the job.
+Therefore, not having the right employees on board is the number one reason for poor customer service.
+Apart from qualification, relevant experience and skills, service agents should have the right attitude, mindset, as well as a natural passion for helping people.

-Untrained employees are obviously not able to deliver excellent service experience.
-If they lack adequate product knowledge and at least basic customer service skills – poor customer care and decreased customer satisfaction are guaranteed.
-Service reps should also be fully informed about company goals and equipped with the right tools to perform their job well.
+Untrained employees won't be able to deliver excellent service experiences.
+If they lack adequate product knowledge and basic customer service skills, poor customer care and decreased customer satisfaction is a given.
+Service reps should be aligned with company goals and equipped with the right tools to perform their job well.

-Very often, poor customer care is caused by lack of effort from customer service agents which results from lack of employee engagement and poor motivation.
-Disengaged frontline employees are less enthusiastic and are not likely to create emotional connections with customers and go the extra mile to deliver outstanding service.
+Very often, poor customer care is caused by a lack of effort from customer service agents which results from a lack of employee engagement and motivation.
+Disengaged frontline employees are less enthusiastic and are not likely to create emotional connections with customers or willing to go the extra mile to deliver outstanding service.

-Whether it stems from a stressful work environment, excessive workloads, low morale or poor management – customer service employee burnout leads to lower efficiency, lower productivity and poor customer engagement.
-Even the most experienced service agents are hardly able to provide great service if they suffer from burnout in the workplace.
+Whether it stems from a stressful work environment, excessive workloads, low morale or poor management – customer service employee burnouts leads to lower efficiency, lower productivity, and poor customer engagement.
+Even the most experienced service agents aren't able to provide great service if they suffer from a workplace burnout.

-Today’s digital, connected, tech-savvy and highly demanding consumers want immediate, efficient, omnichannel and seamless customer service across all touchpoints.
-Not clearly understanding customer expectations and, therefore, failing to meet them inevitably causes poor customer service experience and creates unhappy customers spreading negative word-of-mouth.
+Today’s digitally connected, tech-savvy, highly demanding consumers want immediate, efficient, and omni-channel customer service across all touch-points.
+Misunderstanding customer expectations and failing to meet them inevitably causes poor customer service experiences, and creates unhappy customers spreading negative word-of-mouth.